morpho-org/vault-v2/README.md

   The management fee is capped at 5% of assets under management annually.
 - [Timelockable] Set the `performanceFeeRecipient`.
 - [Timelockable] Set the `managementFeeRecipient`.
-  The timelock on increase timelock should be set to a high value (e.g. 3 weeks) after the vault has been created and initial timelocks have been increased, if any.
+  The timelock of increaseTimelock should be set to a high value (e.g. 3 weeks) after the vault has been created and initial timelocks have been set.

 #### Allocator